Nativity (Barocci)

 The Nativity is an oil on canvas painting by Italian painter Federico Barocci, created in 1597.
 It depicts the episode of the Nativity of Jesus.
-It is held in the Museo del Prado, in Madrid.
+It is now in the Museo del Prado, in Madrid.

 History

 The painting was commissioned and executed in 1597 for Francesco Maria II Della Rovere, Duke of Urbino.
 Some years later he was asked for the artist, probably with the purpose of a commission, by the ambassador Bernardo Maschi on behalf of the Spanish queen Margaret of Austria.
 Knowing about the artist's slowness but still wanting to please the queen, the duke decided to donate the work in his possession, which therefore went to Spain, in 1605.
 Queen Margaret appreciated the gift, defining the canvas as "very cheerful and devout".
 Barocci had made a copy in a slightly larger format, c.
 1599, and presumably kept it in his study in the Archbishop's Palace.
 He said it was one of his most precious belongings.
 The original painting ended up in the Prado and the replica is now in the Pinacoteca Ambrosiana, in Milan.